mtbassi/short-link/README.md

 ![MySQL](https://img.shields.io/badge/MySQL-%23ED8B00.svg?style=for-the-badge&logo=mysql&logoColor=white&color=%233d6ab2)
 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)

-Link shortener that allows you to generate a shortened link for quick sharing and use it for 24 hours.
-After this period, the link is automatically deleted.
+This link shortening service allows you to generate a shortened link for quick sharing and also offers the functionality to generate a QR code containing the original link.
+So, in addition to sharing the link directly, you can also provide the QR code for scanning.
+It's important to note that the QR code does not expire, while the shortened link is valid for 24 hours.
+After this period, the link is automatically removed to ensure the security and privacy of users.

 ## Table of Contents